 Dyeing with elderberry

-I embroider and since being new to the old-fashioned ‘house wife’ I thought coasters would come in handy into any household.
+I embroider and since being new to the old-fashioned ‘house wife’ I thought coasters would come in handy to any household.
 If you think so too, have look at Coaster Catpaw, hand-dyed with elderberry.

 Get new posts delivered directly to your inbox.